 Make Christmas cookies last throughout the season by creating a few decorative versions from clay.
 Soft modeling clay works with your cookie cutters just like dough; use a straw to create a hanging hole and bake according to package directions.
 We used paint in the place of icing and added cookie-decorating essentials (such as sprinkles) as ornament embellishments.

-Editor's Tip: If you use edible items, you should not keep the ornaments after the season.
+Editor's Tip: If you use edible items, toss them at the end of the season.

 Whip up a batch of these mini Christmas ornaments -- hang some from the tree and give a few as gifts, too.
 Simply trace a design onto a small piece of brightly colored linen or cotton.
 Embroider the design, then place in a miniature embroidery hoop (use hot glue to seal the edges).